 “It was a breakthrough period, where people felt that the program would do much better within a public system.
 It would do much better for getting things accomplished,” says Richard.
 “And that’s exactly what happened.
 They established themselves at Glengarry School, and the program would grow from there.”

-The program later expanded to Malmo as well as Killarney Junior High, Queen Elizabeth High School and, most recently, Calder and Evansdale.
-And Richard says Soraya was one of the trailblazers as a teacher and part-time curriculum writer.
+The program later expanded to Malmo school as well as Killarney Junior High, Queen Elizabeth High School and, most recently, Calder and Evansdale schools.
+And Richard says Soraya was one of the trailblazers as a teacher and curriculum writer.
+And she later returned to the University of Alberta to teach Arabic part-time.

 Soraya married Richard, also a teacher, in 1988.
 They were part of a group that raised money to restore the Al Rashid Mosque and move it to Fort Edmonton Park in 1992.
 Soraya also served as president of the Edmonton chapter of the Canadian Council of Muslim Women and successfully advocated for female police officers to wear a hijab as part of their uniform.